A PRQ Search Method for Probabilistic Objects: Our solution

-$~~~~~$(15)$~~~ ~~~~$$~~~~$Let $\Re=\Re\bigcup(o,p)$
+(15)$~~~ ~~~~$$~~~~$Let $\Re=\Re\bigcup(o,p)$

-$~~~~~$(17)$~~~$\textbf{return} $\Re$ \hrule }
+(17)$~~~$\textbf{return} $\Re$ \hrule }

-\textbf{Cost analysis.} Let $C_o$ be the cost searching the set $\mathscr O^*$ of candidate moving objects.
+\textbf{Cost analysis.} Let $C_o$ be the cost to search the set $\mathscr O^*$ of candidate moving objects.
 Clearly, we have

 where $\propto$ means ``is proportional to'', $|R_b|$ is the size of MBR of $R$, $|\mathscr O|$ is the cardinality of $\mathscr O$.
-Let $C_r$ be the cost searching the set $\mathscr R^*$ of candidate restricted areas.
+Let $C_r$ be the cost to search the set $\mathscr R^*$ of candidate restricted areas.
 Similarly, we have \begin{subnumcases}{} C_r\propto (|o.\odot_b|,~|\mathscr R|) \\ |o.\odot_b|\propto \tau \end{subnumcases} where $|o.\odot_b|$ is the size of MBR of $o.\odot$, $|\mathscr R|$ is the cardinality of $\mathscr R$, $\tau$ is the distance threshold of $o$.
-Let $C_e$ be the cost obtaining the equilateral polygon $e$.
+Let $C_e$ be the cost to obtain the equilateral polygon $e$.
 We have